AyrA/ERSS/README.md

 The Tor project provides an example file in their repository.
 You can use this file and replace/extend the contact section with a link to the self service portal.

+This repository provides a very simple `DirPortFrontPage.html` file for your convenience.
+Please edit the file and fill in the relay id and your public IP address or domain name where indicated by HTML comments.

 ### Optional Customization

 The file `include.php` can be customized by changing a few constants (usually not necessary):